LumaPictures/cg-stubs/README.md

 ## Generating the stubs

-You only need to do this if you your goal is to help improve the stubs.
+You only need to do this if your goal is to help improve the stubs.
 Otherwise, just use `pip`, as explained above.

 Building the stubs requires python 3.9 or greater: